ufechner7/TetheredKiteUAV_Simulink/README.md

 % Usage
 Just run the Simulink files.
 The setup scripts will be called automatically.
 At the moment two different Simulink models exists.
 One for the pointmass-kite and one for the 4p - kite.
 In the futur both models will be merged such that the user can decide which model he/she wants to run.
-Perhaps the 1p model is even not necessary anymore.
-It will however be kept until a correct implementation of the 4p model exists.
+For postprocessing and visualization the plot_routine_3D_4p/1p.m have to be executed after runtime.

 The Simulink file for the 1p model is: model_tmp_1p.m
 The corresponding setup file is setup_tmp_1p.m and the plot routine will be called with plot_routine_3D_1p.m